eSpecialized/SwiftyTDD/README.md

 ## How long does it take to write tests?
 It appears some elements can take time to get right the first time, up to 30 minutes per test.

+## Weather testing added using Wunderground
+Get your API key here >> https://www.wunderground.com/weather/api/ Once you have that key, you can launch the app in simulator or on your phone, and insert the api key in prefs.
+Now weather tests will work.